 Students may leave inspired to create their own comic strip based on friends and pets, just like Peanuts.

-Read more about Schulz at Minnesota.
+Read more about Schulz through our Minnesota page.